 Managing exempt employees

-Under the Fair Labor Standards Act (FLSA), exempt employees are paid a regular salary and are not paid based on the number of hours worked.
+Under the Fair Labor Standards Act (FLSA), exempt employees, including all faculty, are paid a regular salary and are not paid based on the number of hours worked.
 They are expected to meet operational needs and are evaluated on results achieved, exercising professional judgment regarding the work that needs to be done and meeting expectations of dependability, conscientiousness, reliability and trustworthiness.
 For these employees, meeting the responsibilities of the position is emphasized over working a specific number of hours, so they may need to work beyond their usual schedule.